bellmit/attic/Bytecode.md

 The MOO runtime requires that bytecode programs be deterministically convertable back into MOO-language source code.
-To aid this, the bytecode language frequently provides several opcodes with identical semantics: for example, the MOO-language 'if', 'elseif', and 'while' statements all emit conditional jump opcodes; emitting distinct opcodes for each kind of statement allows the decompiler to reliably determine which statement to emit.
+To aid this, the bytecode language frequently provides several instructions with identical semantics: for example, the MOO-language 'if', 'elseif', and 'while' statements all emit conditional jump instructions; emitting distinct instructions for each kind of statement allows the decompiler to reliably determine which statement to emit.

 ## Implementation leaks

-Several instructions (notably `REF` and `RANGE_REF`) were implemented using a copy-on-write/reference-counting implementation in the original LambdaMOO, and this has leaked into the opcode names.
-The reference-ness of the results of these expressions is not visible in the semantics of the operations.
+Several instructions (notably `REF` and `RANGE_REF`) were implemented using a copy-on-write/reference-counting implementation in the original LambdaMOO, and this has leaked into the instructions names.
+The reference-ness of the results of these expressions is not visible in the semantics of the instructions.

 ## "Short" instructions